emmajanedrews/base-template/_posts/2018-04-18-a-quick-look-at-the-2018-market.md

 {% include youtube.html %}

-*I’m here with your Myrtle Beach real estate market update for the first quarter of 2018.*
+<center>*I’m here with your Myrtle Beach real estate market update for the first quarter of 2018.*</center>

 The numbers are out for the first quarter of 2018, so I want to share a couple of stats with you today.